Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Are women’s Garmin watches different hardware than men’s?

-Garmin doesn’t market hardware as gendered.
-The “S” models (Venu 3S, Forerunner 265S, Instinct 2S, Fenix 7S) have smaller cases (40-41mm) designed for smaller wrists regardless of gender.
-Color options like Light Pink, Whitestone, Aqua, Tidal Blue, and Light Gold are typically marketed toward women buyers but the underlying hardware is the same as the larger variants.
+Garmin doesn’t make different hardware for women.
+The “S” models (Venu 3S, Forerunner 265S, Instinct 2S, Fenix 7S) have smaller 40-41mm cases designed for smaller wrists regardless of gender.
+Color options like Light Pink, Whitestone, Aqua, Tidal Blue, and Light Gold are typically marketed toward women buyers but the underlying hardware matches the larger variants.

 What is the best Garmin watch for small wrists?